peteroupc/peteroupc.github.io/estimation.md

 4. Set _gb_ to _k_ + 2, then generate a gamma random variate with shape parameter _n_ and scale 1, then divide _gb_ by that variate.
 5. (Find the sample size for the next stage.)
 Set _c1_ to 2\*ln(3/_&delta;_).
 6. Generate a Poisson random variate with mean _c1_/(_&epsilon;_\*_gb_), call it _n_.
-7. Run the standard deviation sub-algorithm (given later) _n_ times.
-Set _A_ to the number of 1's returned by that sub-algorithm this way.
+7. Run the standard deviation subalgorithm (given later) _n_ times.
+Set _A_ to the number of 1's returned by that subalgorithm this way.
 8. Set _csquared_ to (_A_ / _c1_ + 1 / 2 + sqrt(_A_ / _c1_ + 1 / 4)) * (1 + _&epsilon;_<sup>1 / 3</sup>)<sup>2</sup>\*_&epsilon;_/_gb_.
 9. Set _n_ to ceil((2\*ln(6/_&delta;_)/_&epsilon;_<sup>2</sup>)/(1&minus;_&epsilon;_<sup>1/3</sup>)), or an integer greater than this.
 10. (Stage 2: Light-tailed sample average.)
 Set _e0_ to _&epsilon;_<sup>1/3</sup>.